Dubeysatvik123/InterPe/README.md

     streamlit run car_price_predictor.py

-📈 Usage
+Usage

+    Open the Streamlit app in your browser.
-    Use the Streamlit interface to input car details such as year, kilometers driven, company, and fuel type.
+    Input the car details such as year, kilometers driven, company, and fuel type.
-    Click on the "Predict" button to get an estimated price for the car.
+    Click the "Predict" button to get an estimated price for the car.

-🔗 Live Demo

-Check out the live demo of the Car Price Predictor app here.
+Project Structure

+    car_price_predictor.py: Main script for training the model and creating the Streamlit application. requirements.txt: Lists the Python packages required to run the project. data/: Contains the dataset used for model training and evaluation.
+    README.md: This file.

-📄 License
+License

 This project is licensed under the MIT License.
 See the LICENSE file for details.
+Acknowledgements

+    Internpe for providing the opportunity to work on this project.
+    Streamlit for the interactive web framework.
+    Scikit-learn for the machine learning tools.

+Contact

+For any questions or feedback, please reach out to satvikdubey268@gmail.com